 Extant Palace Structure

-One part of Richmond Palace survives today; it is known as the Richmond Palace Gate House, and is located northwest of the modern-day Richmond Green.
+One part of Richmond Court survives today; it is known as the Richmond Palace Gate House, and is located northwest of the modern-day Richmond Green.
 It includes a generously sized house, probably the original Wardrobe mentioned in the 1649 text.
 This is a two-story structure, including rooms above the gate through which the road passes.
 Satellite imagery shows that this gate straddles the road known as The Wardrobe, approximately halfway between The Green and Old Palace Yard.
-The Gate House is symmetrical when seen from the north (The Green).
+The Gate House is symmetrical when seen from the north.
 It has two large rounded towers protruding on either end of this façade, and a smaller rounded tower in the center.
 The roof line above all three towers is crenellated, a widespread feature of the palace as seen in Plate 2.23.

-Extant Images of Richmond Palace
+Extant Images of Richmond Court

-As mentioned earlier, Plate 2.23 is based on a drawing in pen and wash on paper by Dutch artist Wenceslaus Hollar from 1636-38, now in the British Museum; the Metropolitan Museum of Art has an etching by Hollar based on this drawing.
+As mentioned above, Plate 2.23 is based on a drawing in pen and wash on paper by Dutch artist Wenceslaus Hollar from 1636-38, now in the British Museum; the Metropolitan Museum of Art has an etching by Hollar based on this drawing.
 Hollar shows the Thames (southwest) side of the palace, as well as part of the northwest side.
 The river is shown in the foreground; in the drawing (Basire’s primary source image), we also see three people standing on the river’s edge closest to the viewer.

 There are considerable differences between Wyngaerde’s drawing and Hollar’s view seen in Basire’s engraving (Plate 2.23).
 For one thing, Wyngaerde’s perspective is somewhat higher so that we see into the gardens and orchards on either side of the palace; for Hollar (and thus Basire) these are hidden behind walls.
 Wyngaerde shows those enclosed spaces in their entireties.
 He also shows the Friary mentioned in the 1649 text.
 Hollar’s point of view permits him to show some buildings on the northwest side of the palace, including what appears to be the northwest wall of the chapel, which is not visible in Wyngaerde’s images.
 However, the basic convention of placing the Thames in the foreground, running from edge to edge, and with human activity on the river and the foreground, is present in both.